dell-asm/dell-cisconexus5k/docs/nexus5k_zone_readme.md

 # Access Mechanism
 #-------------------------------------------------------------------------------

-The Cisco Nexus 5000 module uses ssh via the net-ssh ruby gem to interact with the Nexus switch.
+The Cisco Nexus 5000 module uses the SSH via the net-ssh ruby gem to interact with the Nexus switch.

 #-------------------------------------------------------------------------------
-# Functionality supported
+# Functionality Supported
 #-------------------------------------------------------------------------------

 - Create zones